godotengine/godot-docs/classes/class_editorproperty.rst

 | *Getter* | is_keying()       |
 +----------+-------------------+

-Used by the inspector, when the property can add keys for animation/
+Used by the inspector, when the property can add keys for animation.

 .. _class_EditorProperty_property_label: